 The aim of the NHMRC Postgraduate Scholarships (PGS) scheme is to support outstanding health and medical graduates early in their career so that they can be trained to conduct research that is internationally competitive and to develop a capacity for original independent research within Australia.
-This is usually achieved by NHMRC funding successful applicants to attain a research based postgraduate degree, which may be a PhD, a PhD equivalent degree, or Masters Degree.
+This is achieved by NHMRC funding successful applicants to attain a research based postgraduate degree (Doctor of Philosophy (PhD) or a Masters Degree).

-For a full list of changes to the PGS scheme, please refer to Part 2, Section 4 of the NHMRC Funding Rules incorporating the Postgraduate Scholarship Scheme for funding commencing in 2014.
+For a full list of changes to the PGS scheme, please refer to Section 3 of the NHMRC Funding Rules incorporating the Postgraduate Scholarship Scheme for funding commencing in 2015.

 An introduction and category details can be found at this location:

 - Postgraduate Scholarships - aims and categories of award

 - NHMRC Postgraduate Scholarship Stipend and Allowance Rates